CUAHSI/domain-subsetter/documents/design-2.0.md

 - Workers execute jobs as cloud functions separate from the front-end/back-end components.

-- All in one solution.
-It is easy to add firebase solutions to our existing deployments (i.e. analytics).

 - New subsetting algorithms can be included by adding new cloud functions.

-- This should be faster than 3.3 in two ways:

-    - Going from development to deployment.
-There are a plethora of adaptable examples.

-    - Google has optimized their cloud functions, I would expect runtime to be faster in this solution than 3.3.
+- Google has optimized their cloud functions

 #### 3.4.2 Cons